noahbroyles/Music/user-manual.md

 To enter shuffle mode, type `shuffle` at the prompt.
 The player will play all the songs in a random order.
 To skip a song in shuffle mode, type `skip`.

-### Download:
+### Download from URL:
 To enter download mode, enter `download`at the prompt.
 You will be asked for a YouTube URL to download `mp3` from.
 The `mp3` file will be placed in the current directory.
 File names are saved in this format: `TitleOfYoutubeVideo.mp3`

-### Geturl:
+### Get a URL:
 To get a URL to a YouTube video, type `geturl` at the prompt.
 You can then enter a search phrase which will return a URL.
 Videos with 'lyrics' in the title are preferred for obvious reasons.
 The program will ask whether you would like to download the `mp3` from that URL, and whether you would like to play it when it downloads.
 Respond with `yes/no`.

-### Playls:
+### Play a Playlist:
 To play a playlist, enter `playls` at the prompt.
 You will be shown a list of all `pls` files in the same directory with a number associated with them.
 To play one, enter the playlist number.
 To exit from here, enter `0`.

-### Makepls:
+### Make a Playlist:
 To create a playlist, enter `makepls` at the prompt.
 You will be asked for a playlist name.
 The format for these names is `CamelCase`.
 If you enter a name with spaces in it, it will `CamelCased` for you.😉
 The program will print a list of songs with a number associated with each one.
 Enter a song number to add it to the playlist.
 When you are done adding songs, type `stop`.
 You will be prompted to save the playlist.
 Enter `yes/no`.

+### Edit a Playlist: